JuliaReach/LazySets.jl/README.md

 The following article showcases the basic functionality, highlighting some of the key design choices:

-> Forets, Marcelo, and Christian Schilling. *LazySets. jl: Scalable Symbolic-Numeric Set Computations.* [arXiv preprint arXiv:2110.01711](https://arxiv.org/abs/2110.01711) (2021).
+> Forets, Marcelo, and Christian Schilling. *LazySets.jl: Scalable Symbolic-Numeric Set Computations.* [Proceedings of the JuliaCon Conferences](https://doi.org/10.21105/jcon.00097) (2021).

 See [below](#-how-to-cite) for how to cite it.